 9 Animals That Aren’t as Dangerous as You Think

-From massive beasts to tiny creepy-crawlies, these creatures have a reputation for being killers—but they really aren’t all that deadly to humans when you crunch the numbers.
+From massive beasts to tiny creepy-crawlies, these creatures have a reputation for being killers—and they are!
+But their death tolls are not nearly as high as you might think.

 For decades, Hollywood blockbusters have portrayed sharks as toothy killing machines with a taste for human flesh.
 But shark attacks, and fatalities, in particular, are probably much rarer than you think.
 Some species of sharks, like the whale shark and the basking shark, don’t pose a threat to humans at all, despite looking pretty menacing.
 Even the species of sharks responsible for the most attacks on humans (bull sharks, tiger sharks, and white sharks) don’t actively seek to eat humans.
 They prefer the taste of fish and seals and can actually find humans difficult to digest.
 On average, sharks are responsible for six human deaths a year.
 That’s notably fewer than some much less maligned creatures, including hippopotamuses, elephants, and cows (yes, cows)!
 Find out some more animals that you didn’t realize were more dangerous than sharks.